sheilsarda/ResearchNotes/README.md

 **Some tips for doing literature study can be found [here](literature_study_tips)**

 ## List of Topics
-To read research paper notes made by IvLabs members, please click on the following topic links.

 * [Deep Learning](deep_learning)
 * [Dynamics and Controls](dynamics_controls)
 * [Localization](localization)